AleenaCodes/IEFTNotes2018/Notes/Part1Book.md

 - "Enhanced surplus extraction" - personalised pricing allowed firms to charge prices closer to the customer's reservation price
 - "Intensified competition" - each consumer is a market to be tested
-  - When consumer tastes are not dramatically different, The intensified competition effect dominates the enhanced surplus extraction effect, making firms worse off and consumers better off
+  - When consumer tastes are not dramatically different, the intensified competition effect dominates the enhanced surplus extraction effect, making firms worse off and consumers better off

 However their research assumes full knowledge, whereas in reality long-term suppliers would know more about customers than new ones.